What is a transport?

 A common pattern is one transport per proxy, reused across many requests:Using Transport with sessions

 Sessions are the right default for cookie-based flows.
-If you want multiple sessions (separate cookies) to share a single pool (same proxy/emulation), pass the same transport per request:Ownership rules (important)
+If you want multiple sessions (separate cookies) to share a single transport context (same proxy/emulation), pass the same transport per request:Ownership rules (important)

 When you pass atransport, it owns browser, os, proxy, and insecure.